 Professor Andrew Petter is the President and Vice-Chancellor of Simon Fraser University in Canada.
 A lawyer by training, he also has played a key role in programs fostering dialogue between the community and the university.
 Since becoming President, Professor Petter has overseen the development and implementation of a Strategic Vision that seeks to distinguish SFU as Canada’s Engaged University “defined by its dynamic integration of innovative education, cutting edge research, and far-reaching community engagement.”
 He has worked to make SFU a leader in community engagement, pioneering programs such as SFU Public Square (to foster public dialogue on key public issues), promoting community-based research initiatives such as the Hakai Network (to undertake collaborative research with First Nations in support of environmental and social sustainability), and establishing community engagement centers (to serve as hubs for service learning, community-based research and community programming).

 Eduardo Francisco Rinesi is a philosopher, political scientist, social scientist, and educator.
 He was Rector of the National University of General Sarmiento from 2010 to 2014.
+A university he founded for first-generation students.
 Before that, he was head of the Institute of Human Development at the university from 2003 to 2010.
 Rinesi also was chair of the Sociology department at the Colegio Nacional de Buenos Aires, one of the country’s most prestigious high schools, for more than 20 years .
 He has published many books and articles on politics and culture.
 Some of these include Política y tragedia.
 Hamlet, entre Hobbes y Maquiavelo (Politics and Tragedy.
 Hamlet, between Hobbes and Machiavelli), Buenos Aires salvaje (Wild Buenos Aires), and ¿Cómo te puedo decir?
 Notas sobre el pensamiento de Oscar Landi (How can I tell you?
 Notes on the musings of Oscar Landi).

 Prof. Andrew Vann, Vice-Chancellor and President, Charles Sturt University, Australia